fpgmaas/cookiecutter-poetry/README.md

 To finalize the set-up for publishing to PyPi or Artifactory, see [here](./features/publishing.md#set-up-for-pypi).
 For activating the automatic documentation with MkDocs, see [here](./features/mkdocs.md#enabling-the-documentation-on-github).
 To enable the code coverage reports, see [here](./features/codecov).

+## Testspace Integration

+This template supports Testspace from the start.
+You just need to go to [Testspace PartSnap LLC](https://partsnap.testspace.com/).
+Top right "+ New Project" button and tie the repostiory you just created with Testspace.
+Documenation for Testspace on project creation is commented out by default and will have to be manually updated once you connect the new repoistory to Testspace.

 ## Useful Tutorials

 ### Integration with PyCharm